Tractors in India: Mahindra Gujarat Tractor Limited (MGTL)

 The company popularly known as Gujarat Tractors and its popular 60 hp model Hindustan 60 was established in 1959 as Tractors and Bulldozers Private Ltd and imported tractors.
 Manufacturing began in 1963, in collaboration Motokov-Praha (Zetor) of Czechoslovakia, and was known as Hindustan Tractors & Bulldozers Ltd. In 1967, it became Hindustan Tractors Ltd. The tractors were based on the Zetor tractor design and sold under the Hindustan brand.
 In 1978, the Gujarat, Indian government formed [ Gujarat Tractors] from the ailing company.
 In 1999, Mahindra Tractors purchased 60% of the company, and in 2001, completed purchasing the rest of the company, renaming it Mahindra Gujarat Tractors Ltd thus becoming part of Mahindra Group.
 The company is engaged in manufacturing of tractors in a range of 30–60 hp which are marketed under Farmplus and Shaktimaan brand.

 Mahindra Gujarat Tractor Limited (MGTL) has its Head Office at Vadodara.

 MGTL is an ISO 9001:2008 and OHSAS18001:2007 certified company.
-The company has a very good marketing network across India having 13 area offices and around 225 dealers.
+The company has 13 area offices and around 225 dealers.

 In 2017, Mahindra Gujarat was renamed Gromax Agri Equipment (GAEL), and is using Trakstar as its tractor brand.